 - make sure that your tractors starter system works properly

 - when pulling heavy machinery equipped with hydraulic brakes, make sure the brakes are connected to the tractor and work properly

-- never try to repair machinery if you do not have the correct tools and equipment, and are not competent to do so
+- never try to repair machinery if you do not have the correct skills, tools and equipment

 - never run a tractor down a slope to start it

 - never work near overhead power lines when tipping trailers or using high reaching machinery

 - never check hydraulic pipes for leaks by running your finger or hand along them while they are connected and under pressure

 Farmers are encouraged to take the appropriate steps before doing any repair work on machinery.

 The correct equipment must always be used for the job; this includes wheel chocks and a trolley jack or suitable props.

 Farmers should also consider employing a mechanic to carry out repairs.